Bucks tie series with 107-96 Game 4 win as Nets lose Irving - WTMJ

 Irving got hurt midway through the second quarter and didn’t return.
 The Nets already are missing nine-time All-Star and 2018 MVP James Harden, who hasn’t played since the opening minute of Game 1 due to right hamstring tightness.

+Nets coach Steve Nash said after the game that X-rays taken on Irving’s ankle were negative and that the seven-time All-Star’s status for Game 5 is uncertain at this point.

+“We’ll have to see how it goes,” Nash said.
+“We’ll cross our fingers.”

-After Irving made a basket in the paint to cut the Bucks’ lead to 44-40 midway through the second quarter, his left leg hit the right leg of Antetokounmpo on his way down and his ankle rolled.
-Irving landed awkwardly and clutched his right ankle as play briefly continued on the other end of the floor.
+After Irving made a basket in the paint to cut the Bucks’ lead to 44-40 midway through the second quarter, his left leg hit the right leg of Antetokounmpo on his way down.
+Irving landed awkwardly, his ankle rolled and he clutched at it as play briefly continued on the other end of the floor.

-When play stopped due to a change of possession, team officials went to the floor to check on Irving, who appeared in pain on the floor before being able to walk to the locker room.
-The Nets announced at halftime that the seven-time All-Star wouldn’t return to the game.
+When play stopped due to a change of possession, team officials went to check on Irving, who appeared in pain on the floor before walking to the locker room.
+The Nets announced at halftime that Irving wouldn’t return.

-Coach Steve Nash said after the game that X-rays taken on Irving’s ankle were negative.

 The Bucks already had taken the lead for good even before Irving’s injury.